Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 your Unity environment.

-There are two kinds of game objects you need to include in your scene in order to use Unity ML-Agents:
+There are two kinds of game objects you need to include in your scene in order to use Unity ML-Agents: an Academy and one or more Agents.
+You also need to have brain assets linked appropriately to your Agents and to the Academy.

-* Academy
-* Agents

-You also need to have brain assets linked appropriately to Agents and to Academy

 Keep in mind:

 * There can only be one Academy game object in a scene.
-* You can only train Learning Brains that have been included into the Academy's
+* You can only train Learning Brains that have been added to the Academy's
-  Broadcast Hub.
+    Broadcast Hub list.